nuclearspike/lenderassist/README.md

 ## Lend Tab

 1. On kiva.org/lend (and only that page) the extension will add in the Final Repayment date to the Loan Cards.
+2. Sparklines of repayment amounts.
+Get a quick overview of what the repayments will look like, one big repayment at the end of 4 years?
+Evenly distributed?